-Digoxin (Lanoxin): The Classic Heart Medication
+Digoxin (Lanoxin): The Classic Heart Medication: Uses, Dosag

 Digoxin strengthens heart contractions and slows heart rate.
 It's one of the oldest heart medications, still used for heart failure and atrial fibrillation when other medications aren't sufficient.
 Requires careful monitoring to avoid toxicity.